We can assist with all aspects of incorporating an SRL company in the Dominican Republic. We can incorporate you company in in 3 weeks.

 When the company name is approved a certification of approval of the name is issued by the National Industrial Property Office within 10 days.
 When registering the company name, we will file a formal name application to the State Secretarial for Industry and Commerce.
 After this publication the company name must be published in a national circulation newspaper.

 Once the company has been incorporated we will register the incorporation documents with the Chamber of Commerce in order to obtain your Mercantile Registration Certificate.

 Company Law (Ley de Sociedades) #479-08, governs company formation in the Dominican Republic.

-5. Register the company with the Bureau of Internal Taxes (“Dirección General de Impuestos Internos”, abbreviated as DGII)
+We will register your company with the Bureau of Internal Taxes, Dirección General de Impuestos Internos (DGII)